 - Ancient and Medieval India – Poonam Dalal Dahiya (Pointwise notes for faster reading).

 - A Brief History of Modern India – Spectrum (Point wise notes for faster reading).

 - Facets of Indian Culture – Spectrum.

 - The Wonder That Was India – A.L.
 Bhasham.
 (This book is helpful for Culture, go for it if you have time)

 Must Read Books for History in IAS Exam Prelims:

 History and Culture are very related topics, particularly with respect to ancient and medieval India.
 Asoka and Buddhism are deeply bonded, the same way we cannot study Shah Jahan without commenting on Taj Mahal.
-So your approach to study Indian History should never be limited to Political History where we study the names and wars of Kings, but should be very broad to cover other aspects like Social and Economic History too.
+So your approach to studying Indian History should never be limited to Political History where we study the names and wars of Kings but should be very broad to cover other aspects of Social and Economic History too.

 Bookmark History Section of ClearIAS.com for free notes, which will help you a lot for quick last-minute revision.
 And finally, enroll for ClearIAS Prelims Mock Test Series, which will help you be familiar with the type of objective questions asked in UPSC Civil Services Exam.